mcpanzors/eyes.storybook/README.md

     storybookStaticDir: process.env.SBCONFIG_STATIC_DIR, // Storybook default

-    /* Only for Renderer mode */
+    /* Only for VisualGrid mode */

-    // `useRenderer` defines a mode in which to work.
-Renderer mode creates a Storybook build
+    // `useVisualGrid` defines a mode in which to work.
+VisualGrid mode creates a Storybook build
-    // and send it to a service which creates a screenshots of each story (in a cloud).
+    // and send it to a VisualGrid service which creates a screenshots of each story (in a cloud).
     // Browser mode starts a browsers locally and makes screenshots locally, after that
     // send only images for validation
-    useRenderer: false, // default mode is Browser mode, but Renderer mode is faster
+    useVisualGrid: true, // default mode is VisualGrid mode, change this to `false` to use Browser mode

     // `skipStorybookBuild` defines whether or not will be run `build-storybook` command.
     skipStorybookBuild: false, // make sure it is set to `false` if you made changes in your app